 Serious side effects of CHANTIX may include:

-- New or worse mental health problems, which have been reported in some people.
-See “What is the most important information I should know about CHANTIX?”
+- See “What is the most important information I should know about CHANTIX?”

 Get emergency medical help right away if you have any of the following symptoms of a heart attack, including: